DavidePonzini/scripts/windows/config/README.md

 1. `Win+E` opens **This PC**
 1. Set default actions for **closing the lid** and pressing the **power button**
 1. Set **sleep timeout** for inactivity to 15 min
+1. Setup antivirus exclusions
-1. Antivirus: exclude `D:/PROTECTED`
+    - `D:/PROTECTED`
-1. Antivirus: exclude BitTorrent
+    - BitTorrent

-# Finish
+# Backup
 1. Backup the entire system!